callmecavs/handmade/README.md

   // point it to your source files .add(read('./input'))

-  // apply your transforms
+  // add your transform tasks
-  .add(example)
+  .add(task)

   // point it to where the output should go .add(write('./output'))